-I was six years old when the first astronauts landed on the moon on July 20, 1969.
+I was about to start second grade on July 20, 1969, when the first astronauts landed on the moon.

-“What things we have seen in our lives,” he said to my grandmother.
-I remember the wonder on my grandfather's face--and the stories he told that day--much more vividly than what was on TV.
+"What things we have seen in our lives!" my grandfather said to my grandmother.
+I remembered the stories they told that day much more vividly than what was on TV.

 - I was only the second person to receive both the Dissertation of the Year Award and T. M. Stinnett Award for Scholarly Achievement for my doctoral work.

 - I participated in Leadership Texas (now Leadership Women), a year-long program for 100 women leaders.

 - I was awarded an Administrative Fulbright Grant to study higher education in Japan.

 - My work for clients has received awards from CASE, the International Association of Business Communicators, and Public Relations Society of America.